 The Banyule Youth Services unit has a strategic and philosophical commitment to community engagement, development and capacity building.
-The Banyule City Council Youth Plan will guide the planning and delivery of services and programs over the next four years for young people aged 12 -25 years who live, work, study, recreate in, or visit Banyule.
+The Banyule City Council Youth Plan will guide the planning and delivery of services and programs over the next four years for young people aged 12 -25 years who live, work, study, recreate in or visit Banyule.
 It outlines our commitment to young people and provides a guide to respond to and direct future opportunities and challenges for young people in our municipality.
-The Banyule City Council Youth Plan aims to focus and guide Banyule Youth Services' work in a dynamic and responsive service with a united, informed and empowered youth team.
+The Banyule City Council Youth Plan aims to focus and guide Banyule Youth Services' work in a dynamic environment in order to provide an effective and responsive service with a united, informed and empowered youth team.